Rebilly/rebilly-js-sdk/docs/reference/rebilly-api.md

 ### Invoices
 `:::js api.invoices`

 Issue invoices to your customers and manage their lead sources.
-Issuing an invoice allows you to calculate or recalculate an invoice’s shipping, taxes, and customer’s redeemed coupons (as applicable, according to coupon configuration and restrictions), and apply them to the invoice.
+Issuing an invoice allows you to calculate or recalculate an invoiceâs shipping, taxes, and customerâs redeemed coupons (as applicable, according to coupon configuration and restrictions), and apply them to the invoice.

 See also: